kirkpsmith/rfb-dev-kit/docs/tubing.md

 This tubing seems to be made from a BPT-like exterior tubing with a PTFE-like liner which is good for flow battery chemical compatibility.
 It used to be called "Tygon Chemical" tubing and still is in some places.

+>!! **Warning**
+>!!
+>!!
+PTFE-lined tubing in the pump head is essential for electrolytes which contain iodide, as charged iodide species can destroy common pump head tubing materials like silicone and BPT

 ![](images/tubing.png)